Rusty-Stuff/blog/_posts/2025-05-14-may-release.md

 ## Forms

-Rusty Forms comes with a log of features, and striking the balance between making it accessible to novices, and powerful for experts can be tricky.
+Rusty Forms comes with a lot of features, and striking the balance between making it accessible to novices, and powerful for experts can be tricky.
 Clearer wording, better tooltips, and a improved layout should help with that.

 ![Rusty Forms - Revised Form Settings](/assets/images/2025-05-15-may-release-form-page.png)